Change Color

 Nov 11, 2023

 The AUUC has always supported the Palestinian people against their imprisonment through occupation and the denial of their right to a Palestinian state.
-Canada must act decisively for a ceasfire as the people of Gaza face war and the denial of food, water, electricity, fuel, medical supplies and other essential items.
-Canada must also act to permantly end the blockade of Gaza.
+Canada must act decisively for a ceasefire as the people of Gaza face war and the denial of food, water, electricity, fuel, medical supplies and other essential items.
+Canada must also act to permanently end the blockade of Gaza.

 Ceasefire now, end the siege, for a just and lasting peace